eminently/chopsticks/README.md

 - take your pre-signed transaction (POST request) and execute your transaction on the 6+ chains;
 - cast your vote about your chain preference for example (XBC, XBN, XBS) by descending order of preference;
 - retrieve a transaction by hash from all the nodes;
-- give statistics to the community
+- retrieve statistics from the nodes

 API end-point:  [https://api.chopsticks.cash](https://api.chopsticks.cash)

 The API is live and you can start processing your transactions through it.

-### Get an API token
+### Prerequisite : Get an API token

 Go to [chopsticks.cash](https://chopsticks.cash) and click on "Get Your Token".
 You will have to create an account with one of your email.